16LouisM/FlutterPrep/README.md

 🧭 Project Status

-Stage: Alpha
+Version: Alpha 0.1

-Goal: Functional prototype for testing and refinement Next Milestone: Beta version with UI improvements and analytics
+Goal: Functional prototype for testing and refinement

+Next Milestone: Beta release with charts, filters, and visual improvements

+✨ Authors

+Member A – UI/UX, Frontend Development

+Member B – Firebase Integration, Backend Development

+This project represents the Alpha stage of the Expense Tracker App — a foundational prototype designed to evolve into a fully featured personal finance tool.

+---